thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Nonce validation

 Clients are the one controlling the nonce.
-While {{anti-replay}} mandates that clients MUST provide a globally unique nonce, it is the origin responsibility to enforce it.
+While {{anti-replay}} mandates that clients MUST provide a globally unique nonce, it is the origin's responsibility to enforce it.

 Different validation policies have different performance and operational considerations.
 Global uniqueness requires a global nonce store.
 Some origins may find that their use case can tolerate sharding on location, timing, or other properties.